So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Focus on connection over perfection.

-Tom volunteered to be floating problem solver for next event because he's good at staying calm during chaos.
+Tom volunteered to be floating problem solver for the next event because he's good at staying calm during chaos.

 Sarah wants to coordinate volunteer communication because she's naturally organized.